CHHS Beach 2030 Strategic Planning

 The College of Health and Human Services conducts research to advance the education of our students and the multiple academic disciplines that comprise the college.
 We aim to increase understanding, discover scientific breakthroughs, and enhance the communities we serve.

-AY 24-25 Strategic Plan Summary of Accomplishments
+AY 25-26 Strategic Plan Summary of Accomplishments and Ongoing Work

 |